What Do SEM Agencies Do?

 As you build out your organic content and optimise your existing webpages to perform better on search, SEM can help provide some relief in the way of generating traffic.
 Search engine marketing is not a substitute for an organic strategy; however, it can be useful for supporting the early phases of your content marketing efforts.

-Nevertheless, paid search results are still the first listings users see as they scroll through Page 1 of SERPs.
-This exposure can help build brand awareness by as much as 80% in some cases, according to Google.
+Paid search results are often the first listings users see as they scroll through Page 1 of SERPs.
+This exposure can help build brand awareness more quickly and for an agreed-upon, measurable cost.

 Shortcuts to Product Pages